The Asset Tracing and Recovery Review: Denmark

 - the victim has suffered a financial loss; and

 - the loss is a foreseeable consequence of the act or omission constituting the legal basis for liability.

-The legal bases for liability include negligence, wilful misconduct and (in certain instances) strict liability.
+The legal basis for liability includes negligence, wilful misconduct and (in certain instances) strict liability.
 A violation of statutory provisions, standard business practices or terms of a contract will usually be deemed a negligent act.14

-Liability of boards of directors and executive boards of limited liability companies
+Liability of board of directors and executive board of a limited liability company

 The liability of members of the board of directors and the executive board of a limited liability company is codified in Section 361 of the Danish Companies Act,15 which provides that promoters and members of management are liable for damage caused by intentional or negligent acts.
 Members of management will usually not be held liable for informed decisions made in good faith (a somewhat similar standard to the business judgement rule).